CumulusNetworks/docs/content/cumulus-netq-33/Verify-Network-Connectivity/_index.md

 4. In the **Destination** field, enter IP address of the device where you want to end the trace.

-5. Select a time frame under **Schedule** to specify how often you want to run the trace.
+5. Select a timeframe under **Schedule** to specify how often you want to run the trace.

     {{<figure src="/images/netq/schedule-frequency-selection-222.png" width="300">}}